dahlia/fedify/docs/cli.md

 `fedify inbox`: Ephemeral inbox server
 --------------------------------------

-The `fedify inbox` command is used to spin up an ephemeral inbox server that serves the ActivityPub inbox with an one-time actor.
+The `fedify inbox` command is used to spin up an ephemeral server that serves the ActivityPub inbox with an one-time actor, through a short-lived public DNS with HTTPS.
 This is useful when you want to test and debug the outgoing activities of your server.
 To start an ephemeral inbox server, run the below command:

 ~~~~ sh
 fedify inbox